 The lion's share of institutional funding is distributed by the Ministry of Education of the Czech Republic (MEYS) and the Academy of Sciences of the Czech Republic (AS CR).
 MEYS provides institutional funding to higher education institutions and to some research organisations.
-It also co-funds operational programmes in RDI AS CR provides institutional funding to its institutes.
+It also cofunds operational programmes in RDI AS CR provides institutional funding to its institutes.
 Therefore, the expenditures are not directly comparable.

 Since 2017, the public providers of institutional funding are four ministries again (Ministry of Environment, Ministry of Transport, Ministry of Labour and Social Affairs and Ministry of Foreign Affairs).
-In the graph, three of them (with total funding for their research organisations of CZK 459m for 2019) are listed as "Other."
-This group also includes three other public funding providers - the Ministry of Defence, Ministry of Culture, and the Ministry of Interior, which distribute funding in an amount of CZK 352m.
-The Ministry of Environment is listed separately.
+The Ministry of the Environment is the largest public funding provider and is listed separately in the chart.
+The remaining three of these new public funding providers are listed in the "Others" category, together with three others: the Ministry of Defence, Ministry of Culture and Ministry of the Interior.
+In 2020, they will distribute funding in the aggregate amount of CZK 868 million.

-2.6 | Specific-purpose funding of research, development and innovation by selected public funding providers
+2.6 Specific-purpose funding of research, development and innovation by selected public funding providers